Welcome to Paloma's Nest Preschool! We are delighted to welcome you into our community.

-Please note that our program is a School Year program, but we do have an official start of a new school year each fall.
-The 2017 - 2018 school year will begin on September 5, 2017.
+Please note that our program is a School Year program, but we do have an official start of a new program year each fall.
+The 2017 - 2018 program year will begin on September 5, 2017.
 Regardless of when a child enrolls, they are subject to any updates to policies as they occur.

 If there are any changes to pricing, the Paloma's Nest Preschool team will provide new rates with at least three months' notice.

 The director of the program may choose to collect an admissions deposit or an enrollment fee.

 If the director has chosen to collect an admissions deposit, I/We agree to pay a non-refundable deposit in the amount of one month’s tuition to ensure our child’s placement in the program.

 Please note that the deposit will be credited to your last month in the program, provided you provide at least 30 days notice before end of participation in the program.
 If you cancel your child’s participation in the program at any time without the required 30 days notice, your deposit will not serve as a tuition credit.

 If your family’s care is fully covered by subsidy reimbursements are a fully subsidized family, the deposit will be held and used to cover any monthly tuition fees that are above the agreed upon monthly tuition amount or if you terminate your agreement not in accordance with the cancellation policy in place.
 At the end of your term, if no monthly tuition needs to be covered and if the contract is terminated in the correct fashion, the deposit will be returned.

 If the director has chosen to charge an enrollment fee, I/We agree to pay this non-refundable fee.
 I/We understand that this will be collected upon enrollment to ensure our child’s placement in the program.